 Dollar cost averaging is most effective when markets are on a downward trend.
 In a rising, or bull, market environment, a dollar cost averaging strategy is not as effective; obviously the lump sum investment would be optimal on the day when the price was lowest – the fundamental principle of buy low, sell high… but how do you know when that day is?

 Effectively, all working Australians practice a dollar cost averaging strategy within their superannuation accounts.
-For most of us, each month, our employers contribute 9.5 per cent of our salary to superannuation.
+For most of us, each month, our employers make contributions for out benefit to superannuation.
 The decision to actively choose to implement a dollar cost averaging strategy arises for investors who need to restructure investments to manage a new stage of life or perhaps due to an abnormal receipt of funds such as an inheritance.